 The consolidated financial statements comprise the financial statements of ProCredit Bank (Bulgaria) EAD and its subsidiaries as of 31 December 2018.
 Subsidiaries are all companies which are controlled by the group, i.e. for which the group can determine the financial and operating policies.
 The subsidiaries are fully consolidated.
 The group had two subsidiaries as of end 2018 - ProCredit Properties EAD and ProCredit Education EAD.
-Intercompany transactions, balances and unrealised gains and losses on transactions between the bank and its subsidiaries have been changed to ensure consistency with the policy adopted by the group.
+Intercompany transactions, balances and unrealised gains and losses on transactions between the bank and its subsidiary companies are eliminated.
+Where necessary, the accounting policies of the subsidiaries have been changed to ensure consistency with the policy adopted by the group.
 The purchase method of accounting is used to account for the acquisition of subsidiaries by the group.